JETTechnology/RickRollDetector/README.md

 7. Click on `Load unpacked` and then select the zip file you created.
 8. Tada!
 It is installed to your browser manually

-Note that manual installations won't receive auto-update!
+Note that manual installations won't receive auto-update, and no support will be provided by JETTechnologies except for security related issues.

 ## I see error in the chrome://extensions extension profile!